 Like the filter brush engine, Krita also has a Deform Brush Engine, which allows you to transform with a brush.
 The deform is like a much faster version of the Liquify transform tool mode, but in exchange, its results are of much lower quality.

 Furthermore, you can’t apply the deform brush as a non-destructive mask.

 Like filters, transforms can be applied as a non-destructive operation that is part of the layer stack.
 Unlike filter and transparency masks however, transform masks can’t be driven by a grayscale image, for technical reasons.
 You can use transform masks to deform clone and file layers as well.

-In 3.0, Krita got raster animation support.
+From version 3.0 onwards, Krita got raster animation support.
 You can use the timeline, animation and onionskin dockers, plus Krita’s amazing variety of brushes to do raster based animations, export those, and then turn them into movies or gifs.

 - Grids and Guides Docker

-Very straightforward guiding tool which shows grids or guiding lines that can be configured.
+A very straightforward guiding tool which shows grids or guiding lines that can be configured.

 You can snap to all sorts of things.
 Grids, guides, extensions, orthogonals, image centers and bounding boxes.